 of Pala International

-A stunning crystal for the Himalaya mine with INTENSE color.
+A stunning crystal for the Himalaya mine with INTENSE color and teh deepest red color I can recall seeing on a glassy termination from here.
 It has almost a purpley-maroon color saturation in fluorescent lighting (although these go paler in Halogen lighting).
-The crystal is complete all around and doubly-terminated, and masses 121 grams.
-This is a choice crystal, which Bill Larson mined in the 1980s from his own mine and kept in this collection ever since.
-The cleavelandite accents really give it a matrixy character, without fuzzing over its importance as a single gem crystal.
+The termination is sharper than usual, and more lustrous on most faces as well (it has one matte face).
+The crystal is complete all around and doubly-terminated, and masses 64 grams.
+It has a few shallow contacts in back where it grew against cleavelandite blades, but no damage.
+This is a very choice crystal, which Bill Larson mined in the 1980s from his own mine and kept in this company collection ever since.
+The cleavelandite accents are nice, but not overly imposing.
 It sits upright on the flat termination, or can be mounted in a base with the pointed termination down - either way, impactful on display.
-VERY translucent when backlit, this is a superior example of this particular style. ex Pala Intl company collection
+This crystal is much more translucent than the average Himalaya crystal, even when only minimally backlit, and overall this is a superior example in its size class . ex Pala Intl company collection

 All Content and Design ©1996-2012 The Arkenstone

 Powered by http://mineralwebsites.comMineral Specimens by species; or by specimen id.